 The King's College assures equal opportunity for access to college courses, examinations, and services by providing reasonable accommodations to individuals with physical, mental, or learning disabilities recognized under the Americans with Disabilities Act of 1990 (ADA).
-If eligible, you must complete the Disability Identification and Accommodation Request Form.
+If eligible, register your Academic Accommodation.